allind/EukDetect/README.md

 exit()
 ```

 Now, remove the taxa.sqlite and taxa.sqlite.traverse.pkl file from the database folder, and find the newly created taxa.sqlite and taxa.sqlite.traverse.pkl files.
 This file will be located in your home directory in ~/.etetoolkit/.
 Move these file into the EukDetect database folder.
+If you moved your existing taxa.sqlite files to temporary files, restore them to ~/.etetoolkit.